Comprehensive Summary of the CFA vs CMA

 Both the CFA and CMA designations are highly respected in India’s booming finance industry.

-• CMA (US) holders are increasingly sought after in multinational corporations (MNCs), Big 4 consulting firms, and global shared service centers.
+- CMA (US) holders are increasingly sought after in multinational corporations (MNCs), Big 4 consulting firms, and global shared service centres.
 As businesses expand their finance and accounting operations in India, strategic roles for CMAs are opening up in cities like Hyderabad, Chennai, Pune, and Gurugram.

 Both qualifications align perfectly with India’s growth story, driven by an expanding economy, increasing FDI, and a thriving corporate sector.